Treating BPPV using telemedicine in the era of Covid-19

 Adapting the home Epley to telemedicine

-Surprisingly enough, one can do a moderately good Epley (CRP) maneuver through a telemedicine connection.
-Practically, this has to be done using a smartphone.
+Surprisingly enough, one can do an Epley (CRP) maneuver through a telemedicine connection.
+Practically, this has to be done using a smartphone on both ends.
+This process is not nearly as good as the "real thing", but it may be better than no treatment.
 Here are the steps:

 - Let the patient know that they will need a helper to be the "camera person".
 Ideally, another person can be the "home therapist".

 - Establish an audiovisual connection using your telemed system -- we use "doximity dialer" right now.
-This is designed for a smart phone, and is usually good enough.
+This is designed for a smart phone.
+It is not nearly as good as the "real goggles", but better than nothing.

 - Make sure the patient has a copy of the home exercises (usually home Epley, but might be Logroll).
 In our practice (Chicago Dizziness and Hearing), we keep these exercises on our website for patients to download if needed.